alit2204/smart-cctv-attendance-jetson/faceRecognitionScript/README.md

 1. Run: `python3 enroll_faces.py`
 2. This updates `encodings.pickle` so the system recognizes the new person.

+Note: imageCaptureLoopScript.py can be used to automatically creating folders and taking pictures

 ---

 ## ▶️ Running the System